Iridescent-CM/technovation-app/README.md

 mv <PATH-TO-.ENV-FILE> .
 ```

-Switch to ruby 2.5.0 (this creates the `.tool-versions` file and you won't have to do it again)
+Switch to ruby 2.5.1 (this creates the `.tool-versions` file and you won't have to do it again)
+Switch to nodejs <latest-version>
 ```
-asdf local ruby 2.5.0
+asdf local ruby 2.5.1
+asdf local nodejs <latest-version>
 ```

 Run the rails setup file